Kidnap & Hostage

 Regardless of the definition both kidnap and hostage will always mean the same to the individual who is taken: stress, fear, anxiety and abuse.
 It will also have untold effects on their friends and family.

-Currently there are an estimated 25,000 kidnappings every year, 12,500 of this figure are kidnappings for ransom or financial gain.
+There are currently an estimated 25,000 kidnappings every year, 12,500 of this figure are kidnappings for ransom or financial gain.
 70% of individuals were released when their ransom or release conditions were met.
 20% were freed by force and 10% managed to escape or were freed voluntarily by their captors.

-HETL Kidnap and Hostage Training is designed around three key areas:
+Hostile Environment Training's Kidnap and Hostage Training has been designed around three key areas:

 1. Reduce the risk of being taken hostage

-2. Deal with the initial shock of a kidnap and the subsequent hostage situation that ensues
+2. Deal with the initial shock of kidnap and the subsequent hostage situation that ensues

-3. Exploit opportunity and maximising your survival probability from a kidnap and hostage situations
+3. Exploit opportunity and maximising your survival probability from a kidnap and hostage situation

-Insurance underwriters and brokers, offer to provide a lower premium on Hostage and Kidnap Insurance for individuals who have received HEAT training from Hostile Environment Training Ltd.
+Insurance underwriters and brokers, offer to provide a lower premium on Hostage and Kidnap Insurance for individuals who have received HEAT training from Hostile Environment Training.